-Please Neatly Print Your Name: \
+Please Neatly Print Your Name: .

-COURSE: INSTRUCTOR: MATH 203 MULTIVARIATE CALCULUS Dr. TeBeest, Professor of Applied Mathematics Fall 2021 TEXT: "Calculus: Early Transcendentals", 9th ed. by Stewart, Clegg, and Watson ISBN: 978-1-337-61392-7 (see campus bookstore) with Enhanced WebAssign ISBN: 978-1-285-85826-5 (see campus bookstore) OFFICE: AB 2-135 K MT RF 9:30-10:20 (online by appt.)
-762-7926 WEB SITE: http://paws.kettering.edu/~ktebeest/math203/ ktebeest@kettering.edu
+COURSE: MATH 102 CALCULUS II Summer 2022 INSTRUCTOR: Dr. TeBeest, Professor of Applied Mathematics TEXT: "Calculus: Early Transcendentals with Enhanced WebAssign", 9th ed. by Stew Clegg, and Watson ISBN: 978-1-337-61392-7 WebAssign contains an electronic 1-337-61392-7 WebAssign contains an electronic copy of the book.
+OFFICE: AB 2-135 K MT ThF 11:15-12:00 (or by appt.)
+762-7926 WEB SITE: https://paws.kettering.edu/~ktebeest/math102/ kt tebeest@kettering.edu

-ATTENDANCE: Students are expected to: 1) attend each class period, 2) arrive on time, and 3) remain for the full period.
-Attendance will be taken regularly.
+ATTENDANCE: THIS IS NOT A HYBRID CLASS.
+Daily in-person attendance is required.
+Students who watch a lecture online but are not present in class will be recorded absent.
+Students shall arrive on time and remain for the full period.
 Students who arrive late or leave early without the professor's prior permission may receive an unexcused absence.
-Students may incur a deduction of one percentage point from their course grade for every unexcused absence beyond two.
+Students may incur a deduction of one percentage point from their course grade for every unexcused absence beyond two; these are NOT "2 days off" or "2 skip days."
+If you miss class due to illness, you must follow Kettering's Covid protocol immediately.

-NOTE: An excused absence is a verifiable absence resulting from illness and officially sanctioned Kettering activities (not including fraternity/sorority activities).
+NOTE: An excused absence is a verifiable, documented absence resulting from illness or an officially sanctioned Kettering activity.
+(Greek activities are extracurricular and do not qualify.)
 Verifiable absences are not necessarily excused.
 A student who anticipates an excused absence should notify the professor in advance.
 Informing the professor of an absence does not make it excused.
 Excused absences must be verified (e.g., a physician's note).

-A student with four or more unexcused absences may be administratively withdrawn from the course.
+A student with four or more unexcused absences might be administratively withdrawn from the course or might receive a failing grade in the course.